liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/01-preparing-ios-projects-for-liferay-screens.markdown

 ## Manual Configuration [](id=manual-configuration)

-There are a few things you need to setup manually in your iOS 8 app to prepare it for Liferay Screens.
+There are a few things you need to set up manually in your iOS 8 app to prepare it for Liferay Screens.
 First, you must download the Liferay Screens [source code](https://github.com/liferay/liferay-screens/releases) and include it in your project.
 Follow these steps to do this: